 A recent installation of a program may overwrite an existing DLL file with an invalid or incompatible DLL file.

-A bad application installation may corrupt one or more files, causing the .dll errors.
+A bad application installation may corrupt one or more files, causing.dll errors.

-In addition, malware infection, hardware malfunction, etc. can cause DLL files errors.
-If you also find an individual DLL file is missing or not found, what should you do?
-Here are many possible ways in this post for you to fix DLL errors.
+In addition, malware infection, hardware malfunction, etc. can cause DLL file errors.
+What should you do if you find a DLL file is missing or not found?
+Try the following feasible ways to fix DLL errors.

 Way 1: Restart Your PC